GAR-Project/project/README.md

 # GAR-Project 2019-2020

-   This workgroup is a project created by 4 students of the University of Alcalá for the subject of Network Management and Administration of the fourth year
+   This workgroup is a project created by 4 students of the University of Alcalá for the subject of Network Management and Administration of the fourth year.

 <br>